dart-lang/site-www/src/null-safety/faq.md

 {:.bad}
 {% prettify dart tag=pre+code %}
-List?<Foo?> fooList; // fooList can contain null values
+List<Foo?> fooList; // fooList can contain null values
 {% endprettify %}

 This implies `fooList` might contain null values.
 This might happen if you are